Are you ready to adopt?

 - Ongoing support for adoptive families

-In addition, the fee includes the official GAP green collar which identifies your Greyhound as a GAP dog, allowing him/her to be walked in public without a muzzle.
+In addition, the fee includes the official GAP green collar which identifies your Greyhound as a GAP dog with a unique registration number.

 Oh, and of course the fee includes your gorgeous Greyhound!